-During 2019, the Group observed significant evolution in operational risk management by expanding its catalogue of processes, including the respective risks and controls, and achieving the implementation, in a pilot phase, of an operational risk infrastructure, associated with the Governance, Risk and Compliance (GRC) tool, and which is characterised by incremental objectives in the respective evolution approach, in particular with regard to the risk event matrix and the global event and loss collection process.
+The Group has seen significant evolution in operational risk management by expanding its catalogue of processes, including the respective risks and controls, and by completing the implementation of the operational risk infrastructure, associated with the Governance, Risk and Compliance (GRC) tool, which is characterised by incremental objectives in the respective evolution approach, particularly with regard to the risk event matrix and the global process of gathering events and losses.
 The entire process is supported by a global management model, consisting of a conceptual structure, strategic objectives, internal government, regulatory framework, monitoring and reporting, including the definition of self-assessment of risks and controls, the database of loss events and the main key risk indicators.
-Nevertheless, the Group applies, among others, the following means of mitigating operational risk: